 - A. NNU and the Department agree that it is the responsibility of the Department to provide for the safety of patients and their families as well as for the safety of the staff assigned.
 As such, it is a management right to assign work and approve or change schedules, including schedules created from procedures in this Article, to meet direct patient care needs and ensure RN safety, consistent with 38 USC 7422. - B. Leave for Title 38 RNs is governed by VA Directive and Handbook 5011, Part III, Chapter 3, laws, government-wide regulations, and this Contract. - C. RNs are responsible for planning and managing their leave.
 RNs recognize that planned leave should be requested as far in advance as possible in order to increase the likelihood of approval and facilitate the scheduling of other RNs' leave. - D. All leave charges will be in minimum increments of one-quarter hour. - E. No arbitrary or capricious restraints will be established to restrict when leave may be requested or approved.
-Rather, the Department's leave program shall be applied fairly and uniformly, consistent with VA regulations. - F. The proper care and treatment of patients shall be the primary consideration in granting leave.
+The Department's leave program shall be applied fairly and uniformly, consistent with VA regulations. - F. The proper care and treatment of patients shall be the primary consideration in granting leave.
 The Department will give due regard to the welfare and preferences of individual RNs. - G. RNs will not be denied leave or adversely affected in any employment decision based solely on their leave balances. - H. Leave will be denied only for appropriate reasons and not as a form of discipline.
-No approved leave or approved absence will be a basis for disciplinary or other action except when it is clearly established that the RN submitted fraudulent documentation or misrepresented reasons for the absence. - I. For clearly compassionate and appropriate reasons, the Department may increase the stated limits applicable to all forms of leave in accordance with applicable government-wide regulation and law. - J. Documents required to support RN absences for leave purposes are highly sensitive.
-The Department will ensure that records are secure, confidential, and all information divulged will be to those who have a need to know. - K. Upon request of either local party, the portions of this Article concerning the process for yearly annual leave solicitation are subject to local negotiation after two full leave years from the effective date of the Contract.
-If the local parties do not request to bargain annual leave solicitation, Section 2 below will be followed.
+No approved leave or approved absence will be a basis for disciplinary action except when management establishes that the RN submitted knowingly false documents or knowingly misrepresented the facts when requesting the leave. - I. For clearly compassionate and appropriate reasons, the Department may increase the stated limits applicable to all forms of leave in accordance with applicable government-wide regulation and law.

+- J. Documents required to support RN absences for leave purposes are highly sensitive.
+The Department will ensure that records are secure, confidential, and all information divulged will be to those who have a need to know. - K. Upon request of either local party, the portions of this Article concerning the process for yearly annual leave solicitation are subject to local negotiation upon the effective date of the Contract.